IsaacRe/vllm-kvcompress/vllm/kvcompress/README.md

 ### Open Questions
 Re-adjust watermark level
-Add on-demand compression (to avoid preemption/swapping) How to support multi-GPU? (broadcast full block tables across all devices) How to support chunked-prefill?
+Add on-demand compression (to avoid preemption/swapping) (use max_cache_tokens) How to support multi-GPU? (broadcast full block tables across all devices) How to support chunked-prefill?
-How to support prefix-caching/beam-search? -- will NOT support Support for CPU/neuron implementations
+How to support prefix-caching/beam-search? -- will NOT support Support for alibi positional encodings
+Support for CPU/neuron implementations